-All natural stones are not alike in their intrinsic properties.
+All-natural stones are not alike in their intrinsic properties.
 Applying the same cleaning and maintenance treatments can result in more harm than good.
 However, stone craft professionals are classifying stones into two major categories specifically for cleaning purposes.

-- Siliceous Stones: Some stones contain Silica, which is the main component of sands, so those are referring as Siliceous Stones.
+- Siliceous Stones: Some stones contain Silica, which is the main component of sands, so those are referring to as Siliceous Stones.

 - Calcareous Stone: Some stones have Calcites or Calcium Carbonate as chief mineral, so known as Calcareous Stones.